ortonomy/AudioAccess-framer/README.md

 _N.B._ It's a good idea to copy the files in this order.
 I've had problems with Framer Studio not recognising the modules in the ``node_modules`` folder, even in a brand new prototype, unless the folder is present before I load in ``npm.coffee``

 #Usage
 1. To use the module, first require it.
-Note the curly brackets - they are required:
+Note the curly braces - they are required:
 ```
 { AudioAccess } = require 'AudioAccess'
 ```